Hawke922/movie-app/README.md

 An OMDB API key.
 You can get one for free by registering at [omdbapi.com](https://www.omdbapi.com/apikey.aspx).

 ## Installation
-Clone this repository
+1. Clone this repository
-Run `npm install` to install the required packages
+2. Run `npm install` to install the required packages
-Create a `.env` file at the root of the project and add the following line, replacing `[YOUR_API_KEY]` with your OMDB API key:
+3. Create a `.env` file at the root of the project and add the following line, replacing `[YOUR_API_KEY]` with your own OMDB API key:
 ```
 VITE_OMDB_API_KEY=[YOUR_API_KEY]
 ```
-Run `npm run dev` to start the development server and view the application in your browser at [localhost:5173](http://localhost:5173/).
+4. Run `npm run dev` to start the development server and view the application in your browser at [localhost:5173](http://localhost:5173/).

 ## Scripts
-`npm run dev`: Starts a development server
+`npm run dev` : Starts a development server
-`npm run build`: Generates a set of static files for deployment
+`npm run build` : Generates a set of static files for deployment
-`npm run preview`: Compiles and serves source code and assets, and provides a live preview of the application
+`npm run preview` : Compiles and serves source code and assets, and provides a live preview of the application

 ## Code Splitting
 The application has been split into 3 standalone chunks (Home, MovieDetail, Favourites) with react lazy and suspense.